K1329284/EPE/README.txt

   The rest make sense based off their names or you can test them out :3 It's intended to be used to make single areas, exported, then using OFFSET(X,Y) to place it where needed.

-If you want to see an earlier version of the EPE with less platform types as a final product for ideas check out Septomolian Parkour "https://impossibleevan.itch.io/septomolian"
+If you want to see an earlier version of the EPE in action, which served as a foundation for the current engine and had fewer platform types along with 22 levels for inspiration, check out Septomolian Parkour at "https://impossibleevan.itch.io/septomolian".
+This earlier project showcases the evolution of ideas that led to the creation of the EPE.